Twins vs. Padres Player Props Betting Odds

-Byron Buxton and Xander Bogaerts are among the players with prop bets available when the Minnesota Twins and the San Diego Padres square off at Target Field on Tuesday (at 7:40 PM ET).
+Xander Bogaerts and Byron Buxton are two of the top players with prop bets for the taking when the San Diego Padres and the Minnesota Twins play at Target Field on Wednesday (at 7:40 PM ET).

 Bet on this matchup or its props with DraftKings!